Learning a language is hard work.

 Even more dramatically, people from cultures that don’t have words for blue literally have a difficult time seeing the difference between blue and green.
 On the other hand, they can easily distinguish between subtly different shades of green that most English speakers have a hard time telling apart.

 When you learn a language, you are quite literally learning a new way of seeing the world.
 While much of the research so far on the mind-bending subject of how language influences perception has focused on colors, which are concrete and relatively easy to study, it’s likely the languages you speak influence your thoughts and perceptions in many other ways as well.
 So you can add “learning to think and experience reality in new ways” to your list of weird but true reasons to learn another language.
+Watching foreign media is a great way to gain insight into this reality, which FluentU has in abundance.

 6. Thinking in a Non-native Language Makes You More Rational